Fees and finance

 University’s Hardship Fund

-Students who are not eligible for the DEL Student Support Fund will be considered for an award from the University’s Hardship Fund.
+Students who are not eligible for the DfE Student Support Fund will be considered for an award from the University’s Hardship Fund.
 There is a smaller amount of money available within the Hardship Fund, so circumstances must be exceptional for an award to be made.

 How to Apply